25 Live: Final shows

+On 30 August 2008, Michael performed one more last show at Parken Stadium in Copenhagen, Denmark.
+This special performance, entitled "The Final One", allowed Michael to say "thank you" to his loyal fans, not only in Scandinavia, but also across Europe.
+Tickets for the show reportedly sold out in 54 minutes.

+On 25 October 2008, it was announced that Michael would perform another last concert, this time to be held at the Zayed Sports City Stadium in Abu Dhabi, UAE, on 1 December 2008.
+American singer and songwriter Alicia Keys was announced as the support act.
+The show marked Michael's first concert in the Middle East.
+The event also helped to launch and was part of UAE's National Day festivities, "complete with obligatory fireworks and a laser display".

+Australian leg

+Australian dates were added in November 2009, involving stops in Perth, Sydney, and later Melbourne in February/March 2010.

 Commercial reception

 Ticket sales in Europe were brisk.
 Within two hours of initial sales, 240,000 tickets were snatched up by eager fans.
 First to sell out were UK shows in London's Wembley Arena and Earls Court as well as Birmingham's NEC Arena and Manchester MEN Arena.
 The Manchester show sold out within minutes, and the two 25 Live dates added to the venue were sold out by lunchtime.
 To meet demand, 14 gigs were added to the tour, including three additional shows in London alone.
 Michael's dates around Europe were met with equally extraordinary enthusiasm.
 In Norway, the Oslo show at the Oslo Spektrum sold out in an hour and a half.
 In Copenhagen, 49,000 tickets sold out at the Parken Stadium in just three hours.
 The first Rotterdam concert at Rotterdam Ahoy arena sold out in a mere six minutes, and the second saw tickets vanish in 16 minutes.
 In fact, a third Rotterdam show was added by popular demand that also sold out in 16 minutes.
 This unprecedented response has stood out as the fastest sell of tickets ever experienced by Barrie Marshall, whose London-based promotion firm, Marshall Arts Limited, has been promoting shows for 30 years.

-The 25 Live tour broke several ticket sales records, most notably in Copenhagen.
-Michael's concert at Parken Stadium sold over 50,000 tickets in the matter of minutes, shattering the previous ticket sales record at the venue, formerly held by U2.

 In North America, although ticket sales weren't fast as they were in Europe, every venue was sold out in time for the concert.
 For a period of 25 hours during the week leading up to the Los Angeles show on 25 June 2008, tickets were sold for a promotional price of $25 (down from $95) in celebration of Michael's birthday, 25 June 1963.

 All the tickets for the Final Two shows in London and the Final One show in Denmark were sold out in 2 hours.